e-compagno/qiskit-learning/README.md

-# qiskit-learning
+# Quantum-learning
-Resources to learn Quiskit
+Resources to learn Qiskit and Cirq